graphql-rust/graphql-client/CONTRIBUTING.md

 | beta    |     |        | x    |
 | nightly |     |        | x    |

-Too avoid any surprises by CI while merging, it's recommended you run these locally after making changes.
+To avoid any surprises by CI while merging, it's recommended you run these locally after making changes.
 Setup and testing only takes a couple minutes at most.

 ### Setup